CCTST Grand Rounds

 College of Public Health

 University of South Florida

-This presentation will explore the basis for the evidence-based practice (EBP) paradigm, describe its use in research and clinical practice, and examine several examples of appropriate and inappropriate application of results in clinical practice.
-Examples, while taken from the perinatal and women’s health literature, are illustrative of similar issues across the lifespan.
+This presentation explored the basis for the evidence-based practice (EBP) paradigm, described its use in research and clinical practice, and examined several examples of appropriate and inappropriate application of results in clinical practice.
+Examples, while taken from the perinatal and women’s health literature, were illustrative of similar issues across the lifespan.

 - Explain the rationale for evidence-based practice (EBP) in improving patient outcomes and the delivery of health services.